tfsojon/richinsql-blog/content/post/2019-04-23-building-a-formula-one-race-tracker-part-three.md

   * [ANSI_WARNINGS](https://docs.microsoft.com/en-us/sql/t-sql/statements/set-ansi-warnings-transact-sql) &#8211; When set to ON, if null values appear in aggregate functions, such as SUM, AVG, MAX, MIN, STDEV, STDEVP, VAR, VARP, or COUNT, a warning message is generated.
 When set to OFF, no warning is issued.
   * <a href="https://docs.microsoft.com/en-us/sql/t-sql/statements/set-arithabort-transact-sql" target="_blank" rel="noopener noreferrer">ARITHABORT</a> &#8211; Ends a query when an overflow or divide-by-zero error occurs during query execution.
   * [CONCAT\_NULL\_YIELDS_NULL](https://docs.microsoft.com/en-us/sql/t-sql/statements/set-concat-null-yields-null-transact-sql) &#8211; Controls whether concatenation results are treated as null or empty string values
   * <a href="https://docs.microsoft.com/en-us/sql/t-sql/statements/set-numeric-roundabort-transact-sql" target="_blank" rel="noopener noreferrer">NUMERIC_ROUNDABORT</a> &#8211; Specifies the level of error reporting generated when rounding in an expression causes a loss of precision.
-This must be OFF when you&#8217;re creating or changing indexes on computed columns or indexed views.
+This must be OFF when you're creating or changing indexes on computed columns or indexed views.

 The procedure is then finalized with an END which matches the BEGIN from the top of the procedure, which tells SQL Server that this transaction is now over.